sharmajnu/simple-mean/README.md

 # simple-mean
-This is a starter project on with MEAN stack.
+This is a starter project with MEAN stack.